vsatyamesc/Camera3D/README.md

 Set Samples:
 > Your usual Render Samples.

+View Mode: Multi-View / Stereo 3D
+> 1. Multi View for setting up multiple cameras
+> 2. Stereo 3D sets same camera into L/R Mode.
+Use this for LANDSCAPE, OBJECT FOCUS, HYBRID Camera Mode

 IPD Value:
-> This is the tricky one. leave 65.0 if you do not understand the next line.
+> 1. This is the tricky one. leave 65.0 if you do not understand the next line.
-> IPD is the distance between your Pupil in millimeters.
+> 2. IPD is the distance between your Pupil in millimeters.
 It is set to create an illusion of depth in the eyes.

 Set Lens Type:
-> There are 3 options to set. *180v1, 180v2, FLAT*.
+> 1. There are 6 options to set. *180v1, 180v2, FLAT, LANDSCAPE, OBJECT FOCUS, HYBRID *.
-> If you want 180 SBS render then choose either of these.
+> 2. If you want 180 SBS render then choose either of these.
-> If you want Diorama like 3D render choose FLAT
+> 3. If you want Diorama like 3D render choose FLAT
+> 4. For specific cases, use LANDSCAPE/PARALLEL Lens, OBJECT-FOCUS/Toe-In, HYBRID/Off-Axis.

 Environment Setup:
+> 1. For Landscape, Object Focus and Hybrid you dont need to setup camera so you can skip.
-> After clicking "Setup Camera" The addon will add 3 cameras on the origin. and the Left and Right cameras will be hidden in Viewport, no need to enable those.
+> 2. After clicking "Setup Camera" The addon will add 3 cameras on the origin. and the Left and Right cameras will be hidden in Viewport, no need to enable those.
-> Do not change the Active Camera in the Scene.
+> 3. Do not change the Active Camera in the Scene.
 If you've changed, set the Active Camera to "Camera3D_L" in the "Camera3D" Collection.
-> "Camera3D" is the main camera.
+> 4. "Camera3D" is the main camera.
 You need to move this camera only, the other camera will follow its position.

 Copy Camera Transform:
 > This option helps you copy the location of other cameras (need to select the Camera), so you do not need to set up the new 3D Cameras.